Wide Reads

 Coming Up in Chapter 233

-At Filí, Kutúzov must finally make the choice that will determine Russia's fate.
-The generals gather for a formal council where Moscow's destiny—and perhaps the war itself—will be decided once and for all.
+At Filí, Kutúzov must finally choose a course that will determine Russia's fate.
+Generals gather for a formal council where Moscow's destiny, and perhaps the war itself, will be decided in a room thick with fear and pride.

 Share it with friends